Skip to content

 Search AI supports document ingestion in the following formats:

-PDF, DOCX, PPTX, and TXT
+PDF, DOCX, PPTX, XLSX and TXT

 Refer to the guidelines below for the optimum ingestion of content from documents.